How does directivity, listening distance and absorption affect energy decay in a room?

 (It's clear that directivity has minor effect on T30, and huge effect on EDT.)

-What makes this type of representation special is that the spectral change and directivity index (DI) is encoded in the energy decay curves.
-The difference between the decay of a point source and the decay of the actual system (measured after the transition) corresponds to the sound power loss or normalized sound power.
-(Why?
-Because the frequency spectrum of late reflections is the power response, if we ignore absorption.)
+What makes this type of representation special is how spectral change and directivity index (DI) is encoded in the energy decay curves.
+The difference between the decay of a point source (curve at 1 kHz in the graph above) and the decay of the actual system (measured after the transition) corresponds to the sound power loss or normalized sound power.
+(The frequency response of late reflections is identical to the power response, provided that sound absorption is constant over the measurement range.)

 How does distance affect energy decay?